-This week, the HDFI in Italy published the “Ultra HD Book 1.0 – Unified Volume” specification, including Dolby AC-4 as its NGA solution.
+On 19 December 2017, the HDFI in Italy published the “Ultra HD Book 1.0 – Unified Volume” specification, including Dolby AC-4 as its NGA solution.
 The specification blazes the trail ahead for other countries considering the addition of full UHD features to their receivers and services.

 “With the AC-4 specification issued with the newborn Ultra HD Book 1.0 – Unified Volume, we wanted to consolidate a continuity in the evolution of multichannel audio systems that broadcasters have implemented since the beginning of digital television in Italy,” explains Benito Manlio Mari, HDFI President.
 “Increased audio efficiency and flexibility are very important for the Italian market, and we are very pleased that Ultra HD Book 1.0 is able to make this important step forward with Next Generation Audio as the first of its kind in Europe.”

 During the year, AC-4 was specified in other standards from global standards setting organizations, such as DVB and ATSC, and chosen as the only recommended NGA system for ATSC 3.0 in North America.
 This publication, however, is the first receiver specification in Europe to fully embrace the rich features of UHD including Next Generation Audio, which include immersive, personalized, and object-based audio.